1929 Northern Ireland general election

 The 1929 Northern Ireland general election was held on 22 May 1929.
 Like all previous elections to the Parliament of Northern Ireland, it produced a large majority for the Ulster Unionist Party.

-It was the first held after the abolition of proportional representation and the redrawing of electoral boundaries to create single-seat constituencies.
+It was the first election held after the House of Commons (Method of Voting and Redistribution of Seats) Act (Northern Ireland) 1929, which abolished proportional representation and redrawing of electoral boundaries to create single-seat constituencies (with Queen's University retained as a 4-seat constituency elected by single transferable vote).
 Though it had been argued this was done with the intent of gerrymandering, this has been considered unlikely as the Unionists already had a solid majority at the parliamentary level.
 However, the opposite was more accurate at local level.
 As with the rest of the United Kingdom, this has made it more difficult for independent and minor party candidates like the Northern Ireland Labour Party to win seats, as was the intent of the abolition of proportional representation was for the UUP to control the Unionist vote.

 22 MPs (42%), mostly Ulster Unionists, were elected unopposed without any votes being cast.
-This began a trend which would continue for decades - until 1969, at least 20 MPs in every Northern Ireland general election would be elected unopposed.
+This began a trend which would continue for decades – until 1969, at least 20 MPs in every Northern Ireland general election would be elected unopposed.